Skip to main content

 PAL in the classroom

 If PAL is part of your class, your faculty will share this through your syllabus.
-Each course will be paired with a Peer Leader (also called a PAL Leader), who is responsible for attending class meetings, leading weekly PAL workshops, and acting as a resource to the students enrolled in the course section(s).
+Each course will be paired with a Peer Leader (also called a PAL Leader), who is responsible for attending class meetings, leading weekly workshops, and acting as a resource to the students enrolled in the course section(s).

 Why attend PAL sessions?